Updated July 2018

 As Clay Jones, a pediatrician in Massachusetts, writes on the Science-Based Medicine blog: “even if [topical agents] were helpful in teething infants, the risks far outweigh any possible benefit.”

-If you do choose to use any kind of topical gel, you’ll want to make sure that it doesn’t contain benzocaine, lidocaine or aspirin, and use it exactly according the directions.
+If you do choose to use any kind of topical gel, you’ll want to make sure that it doesn’t contain benzocaine, lidocaine or aspirin, and use it exactly according to the directions.
 For questions, talk to your pediatrician.

 - Homeopathic Remedies: Amber Necklaces and Teething Tablets